Spectral Augmentation for Self-Supervised Learning on Graphs: Preliminaries

 \textbf{Graph Contrastive Learning by Topology Augmentation.} GCL methods generally apply graph augmentation to perturb the input graph and decrease the amount of information inherited from the original graph; then they leverage the InfoMax principle~\citep{hjelm2018learning} over the perturbed graph views such that an encoder is trained to capture the remaining information.
 Given a graph $G\in\mathcal{G}$ with adjacency matrix $\mathbf{A}$, we denote a \textit{topology augmentation scheme} as $T(\mathbf{A})$ and a sampled augmented view as $t(\mathbf{A})\sim T(\mathbf{A})$.
 GCL with two-branch augmentation can be formulated as follows:

-where the contrastive loss $\mathcal{L}_\text{GCL}$ measures the disagreement between representations from contrastive positive pairs, which can be defined among different levels of representations, such as node-node~\citep{Zhu:2020vf}, graph-graph~\citep{suresh2021adversarial}, and node-graph~\citep{hassani2020contrastive} representations.
+where the contrastive loss $\mathcal{L}_\text{GCL}$ measures the disagreement between representations from contrastive positive pairs.
 The topology augmentation scheme determines a distribution from which perturbed graphs are sampled in augmented views, and its detailed formulation will be presented in Section~\ref{sec:method_scheme}.